 The power of time off has created a NEW RETREAT in WILD NATURE in the rolling hills of Sabina, near Rome.
 A world away from modern life, yet within reach of Rome and its airports.

-And of course there is the NEW E-HEALTH CALENDAR for you to REVITALIZE IN 2022.
+And of course there is the NEW E-VITALITY CALENDAR for you to REVITALIZE IN 2022.
 A holistic approach to build resilience through nature connection, stress relief, deep relaxation, nutrition and meditation and breathing.

 ‘From my own experience I know the power of taking time off.
 It helps to lead yourself and others, to revitalize and be more resilient’.
 Ingrid Valks, Chief Awareness Officer, changemaker for New Leadership, yoga- and meditation teacher, initiator the power of time off.

 Do you want to practice well-being as a foundation tool?
-Do you want to invite your talents for our e-health courses?
-Are you interested in your own well-being program for your team(s)?
+Do you want to invite your talents for our e-vitality courses?
+Are you interested in your own well-being plan for your team(s)?
 Please do not hesitate to get in touch with Ingrid Valks

 More interesting reads: